n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 ### Modify variables

-Now that we have an understanding of setting a breakpoint in our demo app and then displaying the variable type data we can being the modification or reversing process.
-Though not as straight forward as frida and it’s subset of tools lldb can be a helpful in guide
+Now that we have an understanding of setting a breakpoint in our demo app and then displaying the variable type data, we can begin the reversing process.
+Though not as straightforward as Frida and its subset of tools.

 Let’s start with the `alwaysTrue` function.
 We can modify this function from two locations.
 Either the initial a Int variable, the b Int variable, or both.
 Let’s review the code block: